HMS Prince of Wales FAQs

 All visitors to the ship must be physically fit as there are steps to climb to get into the Aircraft hangar.

-Accessible tickets are available to get an up close view of the Carrier but unfortunately due to the nature of the ships design, the only access onto the ship is via steps.
+Accessible tickets have been made available to get an up close view of the Carrier (these have now all been allocated) but unfortunately due to the nature of the ships design, the only access onto the ship is via steps.

 As this is a working ship, there are restrictions which limit the accessibility of the vessel due to space available on board.